Buoyed by Lopez release, Venezuela opposition rallies for 100th day

 Maduro's foes are boycotting the July 30 election, saying it is a sham designed to keep an unpopular leader in power.

-(Editing by Alexandra Ulmer and James Dalgleish)
+Editing by Alexandra Ulmer and James Dalgleish